ioannis-toumboglou/employee-app/README.md

 <br><br>
 <b>Description:</b>

-An employee management web application that uses an HTTP server and an SQL database, performing CRUD operations.
+An employee management web application that uses an HTTP server and an SQL database to keep employee data, performing CRUD operations.
 <br><br>
 <b>Technologies used:</b>
 <br>